Ervia: History

 Bord Gáis Éireann was established as a semi-state company by the Irish government in 1975 to replace a series of private-sector small city-based gas companies, some of whom had got into financial trouble.
 The company was originally established as a private limited company by shares, Bord Gáis Éireann Teoranta, before being converted to a statutory corporation under the Gas Act 1976, the primary legislation under which BGE operates.

 The oldest of the small private companies was the Alliance and Dublin Consumers' Gas Company, which had been founded in the early nineteenth century by Daniel O'Connell, a prominent Irish politician and Lord Mayor of Dublin.
 After initially supplying the company (known simply as Dublin Gas by the 1980s) with wholesale natural gas, Bord Gáis acquired the assets of the company when it went into receivership in 1987, including its head office in D'Olier Street, Dublin.
 Other town gas companies were acquired by Bord Gáis in Cork, Limerick, Clonmel, and Kilkenny.

-In 2002 the then Bord Gáis Éireann sold the landmark art deco Dublin Gas head office building in D'Olier Street, Dublin to Trinity College Dublin. this building was designed by Robinson and Keefe Architects in about 1928.
+In 2002, Bord Gáis Éireann sold the landmark art deco Dublin Gas head office building in D'Olier Street, Dublin to Trinity College Dublin.
+This building was designed by Robinson and Keefe Architects in about 1928.
 The exterior is clad in grey and black stone.
 The interior which was originally lit by Gasoliers still remains as a protected structure.
 Bord Gáis moved to purpose built premises in Foley Street, Dublin, which is now the main offices of Bord Gáis Energy.
 Bord Gáis now have offices at Lower Mount Street, Dublin.

-For nearly two decades the main supply of gas available for Bord Gáis came from a Marathon Petroleum owned gasfield near Kinsale, off the Cork coast.
+For nearly two decades the main supply of gas available for Bord Gáis came from a Marathon Petroleum owned gasfield near Kinsale, off the County Cork coast.
 This gas field had been found in 1971, the same year as the foundation of the Nuclear Energy Board.
-This gas field comes ashore at Inch, Co.
-Cork.
+This gas field comes ashore at Inch, County Cork.